chef/chef-web-docs/chef_master/source/windows.rst

 Refer `Schedule a Task <https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc748993(v=ws.11)>`_ for more details.

-After the chef-client is configured to run as a scheduled task, the default file path is: ``c:\chef\chef-client.log``.
+After the Chef Infra Client is configured to run as a scheduled task, the default file path is: ``c:\chef\chef-client.log``.

 .. end_tag